Augustus

 What was it that Augustus did?

 Augustus first task was a restructuring of the government.
-We

 generally

-talk about the reign of Augustus as the beginning of the imperial
+talk about the reign of Augustus as the beginning of the

 period of

 Roman history, and, from out point of view, that's right.
-But

 that's not

-exactly the way Augustus himself thought of what he was doing.
+exactly the way Augustus himself thought of what he was

 "Rex" (king) was a hated title in Rome, and that

-"Imperator" title, the Latin word we get "emperor"
+"imperator" title, the Latin word we get "emperor"

 from, didn't yet refer to an autocrat.
-It was just a kind of
+It was just a kind

 military